Scale-invariant phase transition of disordered bosons in one dimension

-Figure \ref{fig:2}(a) shows the evolution of superfluid properties (measured through the winding number fluctuations $\langle \mathcal{W}^2 \rangle$) with disorder, $W/t$, for two example cases $\alpha=2.7$ (empty symbols) and 3.2 (full symbols) and for several values of $L=64,128,256$.
+We characterize the transition via the winding number fluctuations $\langle \mathcal{W}^2 \rangle$ since they are a scale invariant quantity, differently from the superfluid stiffness $Y_s$.
+Figure \ref{fig:2}(a) shows the evolution of superfluid properties measured by $\langle \mathcal{W}^2 \rangle$ with disorder, $W/t$, for two example cases $\alpha=2.7$ (empty symbols) and 3.2 (full symbols) and for several values of $L=64,128,256$.
 In both cases, $\langle \mathcal{W}^2 \rangle$ decrease monotonically with increasing $W/t$, until they reach near zero values.
 This behavior signals the transition between the superfluid and non-superfluid states.
 In the short-range case $\alpha=3.2$, the behavior at larger values of disorder is reminiscent of what is expected for a BKT transition when in the infinite system $\langle \mathcal{W}^2 \rangle$ displays a jump to zero at the critical point \cite{GiamarchiBook}.
 However, surprisingly, for $\alpha=2.7$ there is a clear crossing point of $\langle \mathcal{W}^2 \rangle$ around $W/t\sim 2$.
 This is inconsistent with the BKT criticality and is, instead, a signature of continuous scale-invariant phase transitions.
 This fact can be used to pinpoint the critical disorder strength $W_c$ where superfluidity is lost by the crossing point of $\langle \mathcal{W}^2\rangle$ -vs- $W$ curves for different values of $L$.
-The panels (b)-(e) in Fig.~\ref{fig:2} present data in the vicinity of transition points for $\alpha=2.5, 2.7, 3.0$ and $3.2$ using $\beta=L/8$ [even for $\alpha=3.2$ our temperature is a factor of two smaller than the lowest phonon mode].
+The panels (b)-(e) in Fig.~\ref{fig:2} present data in the vicinity of transition points for $\alpha=2.5, 2.7, 3.0$ and $3.2$ using $\beta=L/(8t)$ [even for $\alpha=3.2$ our temperature is a factor of two smaller than the lowest phonon mode].
 Crossing points are very pronounced in (b) and (c) for intermediate exponents $\alpha$, leaving no doubt that we are dealing with generic continuous transitions at $W/t=3.24(5)$ for $\alpha=2.5$ and at $W/t=2.12(5)$ for $\alpha=2.7$.
 The crossings appear to persist when transitioning to the short-range regime $\alpha\gtrsim3$, see panels (d) and (e) in Fig.~\ref{fig:2} with crossings around $W/t=0.87(5)$ for $\alpha=3.0$ and around $W/t=0.5(5)$ for $\alpha=3.2$, contrary to all expectations.
 However a careful finite-size scaling up to large system sizes $L=1024$ shows that the transition point for $\alpha>3$ scales to $W/t \rightarrow 0$ in the thermodynamic limit, see Inset in Fig. \ref{fig:2}(e), implying the absence of a continuous phase transition at finite $W$ in the thermodynamic limit.
+This is different from $\alpha \leq 3$, where the transition point scales to a finite value of $W/t$, see Insets in Fig.~\ref{fig:2}(b-d).
+The breakdown of the BKT scenario for all values $2<\alpha\leq 3$ in Eq. \eqref{eq:hamiltonian} is surprising and is the main result of this work.